JamesByers/GA-SEA-DAT1/project/README.md

 ## Overview

-The final project should represent significant original work applying data science techniques to an interesting problem.
-Final projects are individual attainments, but you should be talking frequently with your instructor and classmates about them.
+* The final project should represent significant original work applying data science techniques to an interesting problem.
+* Final projects are individual attainments, but you should be talking frequently with your instructor and classmates about them.

-Address a data-related problem in your professional field or a field you're passionate about.
-If you have a strong interest in the subject matter, you'll create a better project and it will be a lot more fun for you!
+* Address a data-related problem in your professional field or a field you're passionate about
+   * If you have a strong interest in the subject matter, you'll create a better project and it will be a lot more fun for you!

 Here's a collection of [past projects](/project/project_examples) from GA Data Science students that may help to stimulate your thinking.
 You're welcome to use [public data](public_data.md) or private data, though with private data, you'll have to be careful about what you release.
 Competing in a [Kaggle competition](http://www.kaggle.com/) (including past competitions) is also a project option, in which case the data will be provided for you.